Cubeit Pitch Deck Seed Stage Startup

 Here’s the Cubeit pitch deck used to raise a seed round of $3m.
 They were acquired by Myntra in an aquihire.
 Cubeit was founded by four IIT Gandhinagar alumni.
 Cubeit was backed by early investors IIT Gandhinagar, Asha Jadeja (a Silicon Valley investor) and also by India’s top Venture Capital Funds, Accel Partners and Helion Venture Partners.

 Cubeit is an app that lets users save, organize and share content from different apps, in one place.
 So, if a user is collecting content about entrepreneurship, a video about Musk goes in the same place as a tweet from Paul Graham, along with the user’s thoughts in a note.
 One can easily collaborate on this collection of content with a friend.
-Anything that either of parties shares, is instantly sent to the other person.
+Anything that either of the parties shares is instantly sent to the other person.

 The app’s interface intelligently learns what the user would like to do with their data and shows them only what is relevant to them.
 For example, a user can just save a location from Maps and get handy buttons to navigate and call an Uber.